 The garden at Cambridge Square Apartments also features an art gallery with pieces produced by the residents and a colorful rain barrel created by the gardeners.
 The artists continue to produce work that is on display in their outside gallery, within the community commons room, or taken home.
 Donations of art supplies are always appreciated!

-Recently, we completed construction of our first aquaponic garden, which utilizes fish to help the plants grow.
-The fish waste is used as food for the plants.
-The plants purify the water for the fish.
-We are excited to add this new garden addition to the city of Chesapeake.
-The aquaponic garden is located at the Apostles Lutheran Church.
-This garden is also maintained by clients of Chesapeake Integrated Behavioral Health and Southeast Virginia Training Center.
+We have also spent a year conducting a proof of concept with our first aquaponic garden, which utilizes fish waste as a water purifier and as food for the plant.
+The aquaponic garden is located at the Apostles Lutheran Church, and was developed under the leadership of a church member with the church congregation building the structure.
+This garden is maintained by clients of Chesapeake Integrated Behavioral Health and Southeast Virginia Training Center.

-Chesapeake is also supporting learning gardens.
-We support the education of children in our community with our first school based garden at Carver Intermediate.
+Chesapeake is also supporting learning gardens for our seniors and youth.
+Our first school based garden is located at Carver Intermediate, and is supported by Cooperative Extension.
 We also provide support for the community education garden at the Chesapeake Health Department.
 If you are interested in having your group work at the gardens or donating land to develop additional production gardens, please let us know.
-We can take one time groups or groups, who want to volunteer on a regular basis.
+We can take one time groups or groups who want to volunteer on a regular basis.

 In addition to gardening, we are also focused on teaching healthy cooking techniques.
 The Healthy Chef cooking program has a partnership with the YMCA and Cooperative Extension.
 The first phase of this program introduces youth to healthy eating habits.
 The second phase includes a multi-week hands-on cooking school.
 With funding from the Hampton Roads Community Foundation, approximately 50 youth participated in the first phase of this program over an 8-week period this past summer.

-For phase two, the Cambridge Square Apartments residents are learning about how to make healthy foods with the products they are growing in their garden.
+We also offer ongoing classes for seniors at Cambridge Square Apartments and Southside Baptist Church where residents are learning about how to make healthy foods with the products they are growing in their garden.
 The classes even involve cooking strategies to people with diabetes.
-The cooking school is held in the commons room of the apartment complex.
-The classes are free for residents.
-If you would like to volunteer and become a trained food instructors, please let us know.
+The classes are free and open to the public.
+If you would like to enroll or become a volunteer trained food instructor, please let us know.

-Michelle Charters, Healthy Chesapeake’s Clinic Program Coordinator, chairs the Healthy Eating Work Team, which meets monthly to develop programs and strategies for healthy eating.
-Membership on this team is open to anyone interested in getting involved.
-Please check the calendar for the next meeting and join us!
+Elizabeth Gmundoma of Virginia Cooperative Extension chairs the Healthy Eating work team, which meets regularly to develop programs and strategies for healthy eating.
+Mike Andruckz, also of Cooperative Extension chairs the Garden-2-Table work team.
+Membership on either team is open to anyone interested in getting involved.